What is a cut-off level?

 The cut off concentration is a pre-set value that is used to compare the detected drug level of an individual sample to help to determine whether this individual has used a drug or not.
 It is advised by the Society of Hair Testing (SoHT) that "the guidelines and the available literature on drug concentrations in hair from drug users and patients recommend cut-offs to enable identification of a repeated drug user".

-It is also a useful tool to determine whether a person has previously or presently is consuming a drug.
+It is also a useful tool to determine whether a person has previously or is currently consuming a drug.
 The detection of drugs above the cut off level suggests the current repeated use of a drug, which is one of the main purposes of drug testing.

 Why does DNA Legal report below this?

 Drug results can provide much more detail for drug history than purely consumption or no consumption.
 Not reporting all concentrations of a drug can provide false negative concentrations and remove relevant information for your case.
-The below are some examples of the importance of reporting below the cut off level: The SoHT recommends that these cut off values are not to be used in children cases as a standard level and in criminal forensic cases.
+The below are some examples of the importance of reporting below the cut off level The SoHT recommends that these cut off values are not to be used in children cases as a standard level and/or in criminal forensic cases.

 How to interpret cut off levels in different circumstances

 Not all consumption will produce levels above the cut-off.
-Single drug intake or if a drug is consumed at low levels or infrequently, means it is likely that the detected drug won't provide a concentration over the cut off level.
+Single drug intake or if a drug is consumed at low levels or infrequently, it is likely that the detected drug won't provide a concentration over the cut off level.
 Not reporting these results could provide a false negative interpretation.

 If someone has been exposed to a drug unknowingly, such as being spiked, then it may show a “negative” result (below the cut off level), suggesting the person was never exposed to any drugs.